TheGoodlike13/liberty_or_death/README.md

     sudo chmod 0640 /etc/krb5.ldap.keytab

 I don't expect to be editing this file manually, so this is fine by me.
-I wish I knew what 'chmod 0640' does though...
+I wish I knew what `chmod 0640` does though...

-Next I edit another file owned by root...
+Next I edit another file owned by `root`...

     sudo chown mumkashi /etc/default/slapd